Cluedo: Discover the Secrets: Weapons

+The axe and poison were included in the very first version of Cluedo developed by Anthony Pratt and his wife in 1944, during World War II in Birmingham, England.
+In the original version, there were nine weapons that included both the axe and the poison.
+It even featured extra characters such as Mr. Silver and Mr. Black.
+However, when Pratt's patent expired, he sold all the rights to his game for around $14,000(USD) in the early 60s.
+It was at this time that the version was altered by shortening the number of characters and weapons to only six of each instead of nine.
+This was done to reduce game play time for those who believed that each round of Pratt's version took too long to complete.
+In spite of the alterations, some variations of the original version survived and are still available in select locations throughout the world to this day.

 Rooms

 The nine standard rooms on the board have been changed as indicated by an asterisk (with the original room name in parentheses).
 In addition to these changes, the center room, Swimming Pool (the "cellar" in the original game), is now a playable, accessible room in the game, to be entered by the player before making the final accusation.
-The starting spaces for Scarlet and Mustard have also moved clockwise by 3 positions.
+The starting spaces for Scarlet and Mustard have also moved clockwise by three positions.
 Secret passages still connect the rooms of opposite corners of the gameboard.